The 10 Best Apple Orchards in North Carolina!

 Blueberry Thrill Farm is a family-owned farm has been growing tasty fruit and berries on gorgeous property since 1982.
 On the farm, there are 20 different types of apples to choose from.
 In September, pick from a variety of apples such as Crimson Crisp, Fiji, Winesap, Golden, Russet, and Cameo apples.
 In October, pick old-fashioned Winesap, Albemarle Pippin and Goldrush apples.
 For half a peck, pay only $8.
 For one full peck, equivalent to about 11 pounds, pay $15.
 Open Wednesdays and Saturdays from 7 a.m. until 12 p.m., visit the Blueberry Thrill Farm in Gibsonville.

 Grandad’s Apples is a great place for their friendly staff, delicious apples, and fun family friendly activities.
-Open seven days a week from 8 a.m. until 6 p.m., Grandad’s is a great experience for the family to walk about, capture pictures, and pick fresh apples.
+Although seasonal, this orchard is open seven days a week from 8 a.m. until 6 p.m.
+Grandad’s is a great experience for the family to walk about, capture pictures, and pick fresh apples.
 Guests can also complete the corn maze, visit with the farm animals, or explore the playground for the children for added fun.
 In the bakery of Grandad’s barn, try the delicious apple cider doughnuts, apple ice cream, apple pies, caramel apples, fresh cider, and cider slushies.

 Visit Apple Hill Orchard to pick Fuji, Granny Smith, Pink Lady, Limbertwig, and more apple varieties.
 Stop by the bakery for sweet treats such as cider doughnuts, pies, muffins, and tarts or by the country store for delicious cider, jams, spreads, and preserves.
 The knowledgeable staff members of Apple Hill offer excellent service with any help you may need and run the orchard smoothly so you can enjoy your outing.
 Apple Hill Orchard provides a fun, memorable experience for families and continues to be a yearly tradition for many.